Alexturner2000/Network-Engineering-Vault/03 - Work in progress/OSPF.md

 **Non-Broadcast** - Because its not always guaranteed that OSPF will be able to use multicast packets, it may run in a non-broadcasting mode.
 There are two non-broadcasting modes.
 NBMA non-broadcast multi-access or Point to Multipoint.

 There is a difference between **Adjacency and Neighboring** routers.
-An adjacency is when a relationship is formed between the selected neighboring routers for the p
+An adjacency is when a relationship is formed between the selected neighboring routers for the purpose of exchanging routing information.
+Not all neighboring routers will share routing information.

 ## OSPF Areas
 1. **Backbone**